-There shall be five classification series seniority lists, one for Court Service Officers, one for Deputy Fire Marshals, one for Troopers, one for Airport Police and Fire Officers at the Anchorage International Airport, and one for Airport Police and Fire Officers at the Fairbanks International Airport.
+There shall be three classification series seniority lists: one for Court Service Officers, one for Deputy Fire Marshals, and one for Troopers

 For Court Service Officers, Deputy Fire Marshals, and Troopers, the member having the longest term of unbroken service in that job classification series shall be number one on that classification series seniority list.
 All other members shall be listed accordingly.
 At the end of each calendar quarter, the Employer shall prepare and post a classification series seniority list on the DPS intranet and electronically send the same list to PSEA.